Synival/BaseMUD/README.md

 incomprehensible one-liner functions.
 The long-term plan, in this case, is to move all of the affects to a table, at which point this will be fixed.

-Also: **As it stands, this code as it is has _only been tested in a Linux environment_ so some additional platform changes may be necessary.
-OLC and Copyover code is also largely untested, and may even crash!
+Note: **OLC and Copyover code is also largely untested, and may even crash!
 D:**

 ## Internal Changes